 The difficulty in identifying gelastic seizures usually delays the diagnosis of epilepsy caused by a hypothalamic hamartoma.
 Doctors sometimes can have difficulty recognizing gelastic seizures because they are rare, and children affected by them generally develop normally.

-Between the ages of 4 and 10 years old, you may notice the seizures becoming more disabling, with the emergence of different seizure types, such as:
+Between the ages of four and 10 years old, you may notice the seizures becoming more disabling, with the emergence of different seizure types, such as:

 In this stage, your child may display signs of progressive cognitive impairment, worsening school performance, and the following behavioral problems: